ma-thibaud/rails-templates/README.md

 ## API
 Get a Rails API-only app ready to deploy with the following:
-- Testing: RSpec and Factory Bot
+- Testing: RSpec, Factory Bot, Rubocop
 - CMS: Devise and Active Admin